Shopify/shopify_theme/README.md

 # Edit your Shopify theme locally

 The Shopify theme gem is a command line tool that lets you make live changes to your published theme.
+If the command line is scary check out the [Desktop Theme Editor app](http://apps.shopify.com/desktop-theme-editor).

 It will watch your local folders for any changes in your theme (including adding and removing files) and will update your .myshopify.com store to the latest changes.